How many times have you purchased something and have had to return the item or exchange it for something else? How many times did you realize:

 - Return Protection provides this coverage in excess of any applicable store guarantees.

-I don’t know why I was surprised.
+I didn’t know why I was surprised.
 I should’ve known and trusted Chase.
 After all, a few weeks ago, I took advantage of using their:

 BAGGAGE DELAY INSURANCE